intermine/bluegenes/README.md

    :mine-name :yourmine
    ...}
 ```
 Please note that you will have to recompile the application for the changes to take effect (see below).
 Also, may need to clear your local storage for the `:default-mine` to take effect.
-You can do this by visiting the web application, clicking the cog on the top right, selecting Debug, and then clicking the button to delete location storage.
+You can do this by visiting the web application, clicking the cog on the top right, selecting Debug, and then clicking the button to delete local storage.

 ## Developers